Claiborne Pell

-A member of the Democratic Party, Pell remains the longest serving U.S. Senator from Rhode Island in history.
+A member of the Democratic Party, Pell remains the longest serving U.S. Senator from Rhode Island.

 Early life and education

 Claiborne Pell was born on November 22, 1918, in New York City, the son of Matilda Bigelow and diplomat and congressman Herbert Pell.

 Pell's family members included John Francis Hamtramck Claiborne, George Mifflin Dallas, and Nathaniel Herbert Claiborne.
 He was a direct descendant of English mathematician John Pell and a descendant of Senator William C. C. Claiborne.
 The Congressional Record also reports that he was a direct descendant of Wampage I, a Siwanoy chieftain.

-In 1927 Pell's parents divorced and his mother remarried Hugo W. Koehler of St. Louis, a commander in the United States Navy.
+In 1927, Pell's parents divorced and his mother remarried Hugo W. Koehler of St. Louis, a commander in the United States Navy.
 Following World War I, Koehler served as an Office of Naval Intelligence and State Department operative in Russia during its civil war, and later as naval attaché to Poland.
 Said to be the "richest officer in the Navy" during the 1920s, Koehler was rumored to be the illegitimate son of Rudolf, Crown Prince of Austria and to have assisted the Romanovs to flee the Russian Empire following the Russian Revolution of 1917.
 Pell was close to his stepfather, who died when Pell was 22.
 In later years, he made a concerted effort to determine the veracity of the rumors surrounding Koehler's past, but was only partly successful.

-Pell attended St. George's School in Middletown, Rhode Island, and graduated with an Bachelor of Arts in history from Princeton University in 1940.
+Pell attended St. George's School in Middletown, Rhode Island, and graduated with a Bachelor of Arts in history from Princeton University in 1940.
 Pell's senior thesis was titled "Macaulay and the Slavery Issue."
 While at Princeton, he was a member of Colonial Club and the American Whig-Cliosophic Society, and played on the rugby team.